DRok17/QuickLaunch-Installer/README.md

 Originally created by 1upus, QuickLaunch Installer allows you to customize the quick menu shortcuts. v1.4 has 6 User customizable slots and 1 preset slot.

+## KNOWN ISSUES

+- Crashes can occur in the Edit Menu.
+In some cases, it's best to re-install/extract the data files if the Edit Menu does not open.
+- Images on Main Menu are stretched but are not in Edit Menu - This is normal and is due to a limitation with LPP-Vita.
+- Images on Main Menu are small or are too large - Most common "startup.png" files are sized at 280 by 158, so any file smaller or larger than that will be in or out of bounds.

 ![1](https://user-images.githubusercontent.com/81541725/136826031-204ffa20-25e3-4d58-9fda-ff325d17112b.png)

 ![2](https://user-images.githubusercontent.com/81541725/136826065-78d1ac20-3289-4e50-83ce-f01bb2015e7f.png)